ishandutta2007/free-api/README.md

  - Word meaning similarity (can be called online) : Used to calculate the semantic similarity of two given words, based on ...
 —— <a href = "https://www.free-api.com/doc/52" target = '_ blank '> Interface address </a>
  <br>
- - Dependency syntax analysis (can be called online) < / b>: Use the dependency relationship between words in a sentence to represent words ...
+ - Dependency syntax analysis (can be called online) : Use the dependency relationship between words in a sentence to represent words ...
 —— <a href="https://www.free-api.com/doc/53" target='_blank'> Interface address </a>
  <br>
  - DNN language model (can be called online) : The language model is calculated by calculating the probability of a sentence composed of given words ...